Colton-Christianson/Active-Directory-Lab/README.md

    - Change allocation to Static and save.
 5. **Disable Windows Firewall on DC-1**:
    - RDP into DC-1.
-   - Run `wf.msc` and turn firewall off in properties.
+   - Run `wf.msc` and turn the firewall off in properties.
 6. **Set Client VM DNS to DC-1's private IP**:
    - Go to `Client VM > Network Settings > DNS servers`.
    - Set to Custom and enter DC-1’s IP.